 What is a Datum Reference Frame?

-Datums are used in GD&T drawings to create a reference system for inspecting a manufactured part.
+Datums are used in Geometric Dimensioning and Tolerancing drawings to create a reference system for inspecting a manufactured part.
 This reference system is called a Datum Reference Frame (DRF).

 Datums are derived from datum features.
 Datum features are real, tangible features on a part and are usually important functional surfaces.
 Datums are the theoretically exact points, lines, axes, etc. that are derived from the datum features and are simulated by measurement equipment.
 Datum features are the real features of a part that will be physically measured.